 WHAT CAN I DO TO HELP?

-What you do on land can change the fate of what goes on off shore – and small changes in habits can have a large impact on improving our oceans.
+What you do on land can change the fate of what goes on off shore.
+Therefore, small changes in habits can have a large impact on improving our oceans.

 1. KEEP YOUR SEWER DRAINS CLEAR

 Prevent rubbish and chemicals from flowing into the sea.
-Keeping your property’s drains clear is your responsibility.
+So, keeping your property’s drains clear is your responsibility.

 2. DISPOSE OF PRODUCTS PROPERLY

-Household cleaning products, batteries, paint and pesticides can threaten water quality.
+Household cleaning products can threaten water quality.
+For example, batteries, paint and pesticides.

 3. REUSE AND RECYCLE

-And opt for no packaging when possible.
-Carry a reusable water bottle, carry a cotton tote bag and recycle when possible.
+Opt for no packaging when possible.
+For instance, carry a reusable water bottle, carry a cotton tote bag and recycle when possible.